 An ageing man slowly walks through a hotel lobby, his shoes leaving traces of blood on the polished marble floor.
 As he nears a series of sofas and chairs, he sits, a vacant expression on his face, his hands covered in blood.
-Worrying for his wellbeing and safety, a hotel employee approaches cautiously and asks, “are you, ok sir”.
-The man looks up and announces that he has just killed a man in one of the hotel suites.
+Worrying for his well-being and safety, a hotel employee approaches cautiously and asks, “are you ok, sir”.
+The man looks up and announces that he killed a man in one of the hotel suites.
 But what could have led this man to murder another in cold blood?
-And who is the man lying dead in one of the hotels most expensive suites?
+And who is the man lying dead in one of the hotel’s most expensive suites?

 Anyone who has read Ferdinand von Schirach’s bestselling novel will already know the answer to these questions.
-But for those who have not read Schirach’s book.
-The victim lying in the hotel room is Hans Meyer, a well known and highly respected industrialist in the twilight of his life.
-His long and illustrious career and charitable work, heralded by the state and its citizens.
-Meanwhile, the quiet and cold accused is Fabrizio Collini (Franco Nero), an unknown Italian/German citizen in his 60s with no direct connection to the man he admits to murdering.
-But to make matters even more complicated, Collini refuses to speak as he sits in custody accused of murder.
+But for those who have not read Schirach’s book, the victim lying in the hotel room is Hans Meyer, a well-known and highly respected industrialist in the twilight of his life.
+Meyer’s long and illustrious career and charitable work were heralded by the state and its citizens, but did his past harbour darker actions?
+Meanwhile, in a cell, Fabrizio Collini (Franco Nero), an unknown Italian/German citizen in his 60s with no direct connection to Meyer.

 Enter the recently qualified public attorney Caspar Leinen (Elyas M’Barek), who finds himself court-appointed to this highly unusual criminal case as a defence attorney.
-Immediately intrigued as to why a law-abiding citizen would suddenly kill in cold blood, Casper takes the case without a second thought.
-His new client, Collini, remaining stubbornly silent as Casper tries to search for answers.
+Intrigued as to why a law-abiding citizen would suddenly kill in cold blood, Casper takes the case without a second thought.
+But his new client remains silent.

 READ MORE: THE PAINTED BIRD

-The resulting drama is both enthralling and essential as we follow Casper’s desperate search for the truth no matter the social costs.
-Here, Elyas M’Barek’s performance is magnetic and captivating as his Turkish heritage places him outside of the legal establishment and inside of a pressing need for social and historical justice.
-His youth, drive and passion, his trump cards as he dismisses the legal boys club surrounding him in search of the truth.
-His journey, a reminder that legal human rights work still sadly requires people who seek to uncover and overturn fixed boundaries of justice in a world that often looks for an easy route out.
+The resulting drama is enthralling as we follow Casper’s desperate search for the truth, no matter the social costs.
+Elyas M’Barek’s performance is captivating as his Turkish heritage places him outside of the legal establishment and inside the pressing need for social and historical justice.
+Here his youth, drive and passion are his trump cards as he dismisses the legal boys club surrounding him in search of the truth.
+Casper’s journey is a reminder that legal human rights work requires people willing to overturn the fixed boundaries of justice in a world that often looks for an easy route out.
 After all, as Martin Luther King stated, “Justice too long delayed is justice denied.”